usethesource/usethesource.github.io/about/processes.md

    * The issue is closed at <https://github.com/usethesource/usethesource.github.io/issues>
    * Project Owners or Board Members can propose again in the future by re-opening the issue at <https://github.com/usethesource/usethesource.github.io/issues>

-## Contributor Project Membership Process

-## Development Process

-## Release Process

-## User Support Process

-* Github issues is used for user feedback, questions, feature requests and bug reports;
-* Any pull request by a User over 2 lines of code requires a signed [UseTheSource Contributor Agreement](agreement.html) by the author;
-* The stackoverflow.com site is promoted among Users for questions regarding programming in any of the UseTheSource languages (tag with the given language name).

-## Architectural Change Process

-1. Design decisions which influence all or many of the UseTheSource projects are registered as an issue at <https://github.com/usethesource/usethesource.github.io/issues> by Project Owners or Contributors;
-2. Project Owners discuss the change for acceptance and finetune the planning regarding the implementation of the change;
-3. The ultimate decision for implementing the change lies with the Board Members, who have to agree unanimously and sollicit support from the Project Owners of all affected projects;
-4. A unique and new branch name is decided upon;
-5. New issues are registered with the respective projects for implementing the change;
-6. All relevant projects are branched using the given branch name;
-7. When all projects are stable on said branch, the branches are merged to master and the issue is closed.